A new build home could reduce your monthly energy bills

 This is supported by research published by the Resolution Foundation, which outlines that a huge 4-in-10 homes across England (9 million homes in total) feature walls rated as “poor” or “very poor”.
 That’s in addition to 2-in-10 homes with inefficient roofs and 1-in-10 homes with poorly graded windows.

-Our brand-new homes are built to meet a minimum EPC rating of band B, which can not only reduce gas guzzling utility bills, but can unlock lower mortgage interest rates and cashback incentives.
+Our brand-new homes are built to hold a minimum EPC rating of band B, which can not only reduce gas guzzling utility bills, but can unlock lower mortgage interest rates and cashback incentives.

-Our homes on the North Yorkshire Coast near Scarborough are additionally fitted with PV Solar Panels, which could make you as much as £642 per year according to Energy Saving Trust data.
+Our homes on the North Yorkshire Coast near Scarborough are additionally fitted with PV Solar Panels, meaning you could benefit from selling your excess electricity back to the grid.
 The best part?
-This doesn’t even include the savings you’ll see off your energy bill.
+This doesn’t include the savings you should see off your energy bill compared to older counterparts.